ioanbsu/ml_smart_home/README.md

 ## Plan
+1. Labeling
+   1. Start label-studio.
+Create account, get ready to import
+   1. Record images to train on
+   1. Upload images
+   1. Label Images
 1. Env setup
    1. Install docker (google it)
    1. Install conda (google it).
 Miniconda will work as well
+   1. Setup conda env in IDEA
-   1. Init conda env and attach it to IDEA
+   1. Init conda env and "attach" it to IDEA
    1. Link conda env to jupiter notebook: `python -m ipykernel install --user --name ml_smart_home --display-name "ML Smart Home"`
-1. Labeling - recorded
-   1. Start label-studio.
-Create account, get ready to import
-   1. Record images to train on
-   1. Upload images
-   1. Label Images
-1. Training - recorded
+1. Training
    1. Splitting dataset into training and validating
    1. Training using yolov8x
 1. Testing
-   1. Using provided python script, test that objects detedction works as expected.
+   1. Using provided python script, test that objects detection works as expected.
 1. Home automation integration
    1. Home automation software: Home Assistant
    1. Integration point: mqtt
    1. Understanding python code that does object detection
    1. Understanding python code that generates mqtt messages
+1. All-in-one-docker integration.

 ## Starting image labeling software: label-studio
 The label studio is a convenient software that allows labeling ML datasets and exporting them in different formats.
 You can start local version of it using docker: